-It can be better arranged by using the Group tasks into phases by component type action:
+It can be better arranged by using the action Group tasks into phases by component type:

 This will group each of the extractors, transformations and writers into their own phase to follow the common ETL scheme.
 Then Save the orchestration.
 If you do not have all the tasks set up at the moment, it does not matter.
 You can safely continue with the next steps.
 When done configuring the tasks, go back to the orchestration setting.

 In the orchestration detail, you can now see some tasks configured.
 Run the orchestration manually to test if everything works smoothly; click on the Run Orchestration button in the top right corner and select the tasks you want to run.
 This creates a background job which executes all the tasks specified in the orchestration.
 Continue setting up the orchestration in the meantime.

-By clicking on Edit schedule, set the orchestration to run automatically at a given time.
+By clicking on the edit icon next to Schedule, set the orchestration to run automatically at a given time.

 Notifications are sent to selected email addresses.
 Set at least the error notification: enter your email address and click on the plus sign next to it.
 Repeat if you want to add another email address.
 Then click Save.

-When an orchestration is run manually, notifications will be sent only to the KBC user who runs the orchestration, not to those specified in Notifications.
+When an orchestration is run manually, notifications will be sent only to the Keboola Connection user who runs the orchestration, not to those specified in Notifications.

 Your orchestration job should be finished by now.
 From data extraction to data writing, you have set up the full pipeline.
 Any change in your GoogleDrive sheet will automatically propagate up to your Tableau or GoodData project.
 Or both if you set it that way.

-Having mastered the automation process, you may proceed to an example of doing ad-hoc data analysis part in KBC.
+Having mastered the automation process, you may proceed to the ad-hoc data analysis part of the Keboola Connection tutorial.